Akindu-kalpana/ThinkWithAI/README.md

 The project deploys cleanly on [Vercel](https://vercel.com).
 Set `ANTHROPIC_API_KEY` (and any Supabase variables you use) in the project's environment settings, then deploy the `frontend/` directory.

-## License

-No license has been declared yet — add one before publishing.